cs50/docs/_pages/web/2018/x/projects/2/project2.md

   messages.
 Your app should only store the 100 most recent messages per channel in server-side memory.
-* **Sending Messages**: Once in a channel, users should be able to send text messages to others the channel.
+* **Sending Messages**: Once in a channel, users should be able to send text messages to others in the channel.
 When a user sends a message, their display name and the timestamp of the message should be associated with the message.
   All users in the channel should then see the new message (with display name and timestamp) appear on their channel page.
 Sending and receiving messages